 Between 1983 and 1995 he was a freelance heraldic artist for the College of Arms in London, working for various Heralds, Pursuivants and Kings of Arms including Sir Conrad Swan KCVO and Sir Walter Verco KCVO.
 At the same time he began taking commissions from further afield and has continued to do so.
 In 1996 he wrote and illustrated the Pitkin guide, 'Coats of Arms' and in that same year was recognised as a 'Master' heraldic artist by the Canadian Heraldic Authority in Ottawa.
 Elected a brother of the Artworkers Guild in London in 2002, in 2011 he was invited to become a scribe and illuminator for Her Majesty's Crown Office at the House of Lords, writing and illuminating vellum letters patent issued under the Great Seal of the Realm.
 He was a Founding Craft member of the Society of Heraldic Arts in Dorset and has been a past Chairman of that society.
 He has taught various summer school courses at Dillington House, Somerset, Buckfast Abbey, Devon and Sherborne Arts Centre, Dorset.
 He has even taught the King of Swaziland hand writing when His Majesty attended King's School, Sherborne.

 After some time living in the USA, he now lives in Scotland in a small fishing village in the Kingdom of Fife with his wife Angie, who he first met at High School in Memphis, Tennessee in 1977.
 He has two grown children, Kate, a naval historian and Richard, a qualified yacht skipper, who is currently learning the ancient craft of thatching.
-When not painting and illuminating, he enjoys walking with Angie and his faithful hound Bonnie Dundee, as well as cooking, taking photographs, listening to music and studying the works of the Flemish Primitives, English landscape artists and Abstract Expressionists.
+When not painting and illuminating, he enjoys walking with Angie and his faithful hound Bonnie Dundee, as well as cooking, taking photographs, listening to music and studying the works of the Flemish Primitives, British landscape artists, and

-The wolf's head device that appears throughout this site is taken from Andrew's coat of arms.
+The wolf's head device that appears throughout this site is taken from Andrew's English coat of arms.

 The armorial bearings were designed by Andrew and granted to his late father Robert Jamieson,